-The following section presents proposed changes to these criteria as approved by the ABET Board of Directors on October 27, 2012, for a one-year first reading review and comment period.
-Comments will be considered until June 15, 2013.
-The ABET Board of Directors will determine, based on the comments received and on the advice of the CAC, the content of the adopted criteria.
-The adopted criteria will then become effective following the ABET Board of Directors Meeting in the fall of 2013 and will first be applied by the CAC for accreditation reviews during the 2014-15 academic year.
+The following section presents proposed changes to these criteria as approved by the ABET Board of Delegates and the Computing Area Delegation on October 15, 2015, for a one-year first reading review and comment period.
+Comments will be considered until June 15, 2016.
+The ABET Board of Delegates and the Computing Area Delegation will determine, based on the comments received and on the advice of the CAC, the content of the adopted criteria.
+The adopted criteria will then become effective following the ABET Board of Delegates and Computing Area Delegation Meetings in the fall of 2016 and will first be applied by the CAC for accreditation reviews during the 2017-18 academic year.

-Comments relative to the proposed criteria changes should be addressed to: Senior Director, Accreditation Operations, ABET, 111 Market Place, Suite 1050, Baltimore, MD 21202-4012 or to accreditation@abet.org.
+Comments relative to the proposed criteria changes should be addressed to: Director, Accreditation Operations, ABET, 415 N. Charles Street, Baltimore, MD 21201 or to accreditation@abet.org.